+Issue 1: To specify p(x, y, z), we need to specify K3d - 1 = 10 - 1 non-negative numbers, which is impossible.

+Topic 1: Representation What reasonably weak assumptions can we make to efficiently represent $p(\mathbf{x}, \mathbf{y}, \mathbf{z})$ ?

+Consider two assumptions:

-- ▶ Issue 1: To specify $p(\mathbf{x}, \mathbf{y}, \mathbf{z})$, we need to specify $K^{3d} 1 = 10^{1500} 1$ non-negative numbers, which is impossible. - Topic 1: Representation What reasonably weak assumptions can we make to efficiently represent $p(\mathbf{x}, \mathbf{y}, \mathbf{z})$? - Consider two assumptions - 1. only a limited number of variables may directly interact with each other (independence assumptions) - 2. the form of interaction is limited (often: parametric family assumptions)
+- 1. only a limited number of variables may directly interact with each other (independence assumptions) - 2. for any number of interacting variables, the form of interaction is limited or restricted (often: parametric family assumptions)

-They can be used together or separately.
+The two assumptions can be used together or separately.